nwlandry/governance/README.md

 # Governance as a complex, networked, democratic, satisfiability problem

-This repository accompanies the article "Governance as a complex, networked, democratic, satisfiability problem" by Laurent Hébert-Dufresne, Nicholas W. Landry, Juniper Lovato, Jonathan St-Onge, Jean-Gabriel Young, and Alan Cohen and provides all the data, source code, and notebooks necessary to reproduce all results and figures.
+This repository accompanies the article "Governance as a complex, networked, democratic, satisfiability problem" by Laurent Hébert-Dufresne, Nicholas W. Landry, Juniper Lovato, Jonathan St-Onge, Jean-Gabriel Young, Marie-Ève Couture-Ménard, Stéphane Bernatchez, Catherine
+Choquette, and Alan A. Cohen and provides all the data, source code, and notebooks necessary to reproduce all results and figures.

 ### The structure of this repository is as follows:
 * The `Figures` folder contains PDF and PNG files for each of the figures in the paper.